 Implicit type casting

-Implicit casting happens automatically when you assign the value of a smaller data type variable to a larger data type variable.
-This process ensures no data loss.
+Implicit casting happens automatically when you assign a value to a variable of a different data type.
+There might or might not be data loss depending on whether a smaller data type value is being assigned to a larger data type variable or not.
 Let's have a look at the following example:

 Create a free account to access the full course.